powerofknowing/adfsec/adf-security-usecase.md

 * [ ] Ensure that outbound traffic from SHIR is monitored by IDS/IPS. [[1.6](adf-security-baseline.md#16-deploy-network-based-intrusion-detectionintrusion-prevention-systems-idsips)]
 * [ ] Ensure that SHIR hosting VNET is utilizing NSG Service Tag `DataFactoryManagement` in NSG rules. [[1.8](adf-security-baseline.md#18-minimize-complexity-and-administrative-overhead-of-network-security-rules)]
 * [ ] Ensure that SHIR hosting VNET NSG rule changes are monitored. [[1.11](adf-security-baseline.md#111-use-automated-tools-to-monitor-network-resource-configurations-and-detect-changes)]
+* [ ] Ensure that SHIR VMs are accessed through PAWs or Jumpbox VMs, not directly. [[3.6](adf-security-baseline.md#36-use-dedicated-machines-privileged-access-workstations-for-all-administrative-tasks)]
+* [ ] Ensure that access to SHIR VMs is only allowed from IPs and countries specified in Conditional Access Named locations. [[3.8](adf-security-baseline.md#38-manage-azure-resources-from-only-approved-locations)]
+* [ ] Ensure that SHIR VMs are onboarded to Azure Sentinel. [[3.9](adf-security-baseline.md#39-use-azure-active-directory)]
 * [ ] Ensure that default port 8060 used by SHIR for secure communication is changed.
 * [ ] Ensure that data store credentials are not stored locally in SHIR.